 As we age, our bodies go through many changes.
 One of them is lung changes.
-From Alveoli shape changes to thinner ribcage bones, our lungs go through during this time period.
-That is why it is important to look after our lungs.
+After about the age of 35, it is normal for your lung function to decline gradually as you age.
+That is why it is important to care for our lungs.
 After all, thanks to our lungs we can breathe!
 In this blog, we will be discussing some simple steps you can take (at any age) to get your lungs in the best shape possible and help them age healthier.

 Making the decision to quit smoking is one of the best things you can do for your lungs.
 Cigarette smoking causes more cases of lung cancer than any other risk factor (1).
 Ten years after you quit smoking, your risk for dying from lung cancer drops by half (1).